The OSINT Buyer's Guide: Evaluating Platforms in 2025

 Many platforms brag about the volume of their data (e.g., "We index 5 Billion records").
 In OSINT, raw volume is noise.
 Actionable intelligence requires correlation.

-- The Wrapper Test: Does the platform simply hand you a list of 50 possible addresses for a name, or does it correlate those addresses against breach data to hand you the exact active mobile number?
+- The Wrapper Test: Does the platform simply hand you a list of 50 possible addresses for a name, or does it correlate those addresses against breach data to hand you the best-supported current contact pattern?

 - Graph Databases: Evaluate if the platform utilizes graph architecture (mapping nodes and edges) to automatically draw connections between disparate entities (e.g., Target A shares a Venmo transaction with a known associate of Target B).